investigativedata/investigraph/docs/reference/index.md

 ## Transform

 As outlined, **investigraph** tries to automatize everything *around* this stage.
-That's because transforming any arbitrary source data into [ftm entities](../concepts/entity/) is very dependant on the actual dataset.
+That's because transforming any arbitrary source data into [ftm entities](../concepts/entity.md) is very dependant on the actual dataset.

 Still, for simple use cases, you don't need to write any `python code` here at all.
 Just define a *mapping*.
 For more complex scenarios, write your own `transform` function.

 ### Mapping

-Simply plug in a standardized ftm mapping (as [described here](https://followthemoney.tech/docs/mappings/#mappings)) into your pipeline configuration under the root key `mapping`:
+Simply plug in a standardized ftm mapping (as [described here](https://followthemoney.tech/docs/mappings/#mappings)) into your pipeline configuration under the root key `transform.queries`:

 ```yaml
 transform: